Every January 1st, thousands and thousands of people resolve to….

 If I was a betting man, I would bet that not only do the “exercisers” live longer, they live better…with more energy, less aches & pains, better state of mind, etc…

-[box type="important"]If someone you love needs a little push to get more active, email them the link to this article.[/box]
+[colored_box color="blue"]If someone you love needs a little push to get more active, email them the link to this article.[/colored_box]